RickJanssen500/S3-portfolio/learningoutcomes.md

 **Do you foresee ethical conflicts caused by your software?
 What kind of?**
 I do not expect any ethical conflicts in our project.
 Beacause our project displays temparature and humidity levels.
-By just giving a temperature i don't think we will couse any ethical conflicts.
+By just giving a temperature i don't think we will cause any ethical conflicts.

 **Can you do something to avoid or minimize these conflicts?**
 Communicating regularly with one another is key in preventing (or solving) conflicts in a professional setting.